• Skip to primary navigation

 • Mix all the sauce ingredient together and set aside.

-• In a non-stick pan over high heat, add water and brussels sprouts, cover and cook for 6 minutes, stirring occasionally.
-The Brussel sprouts will start to pan-sear (browning and softening).
+• In a non-stick pan over high heat, add water and Brussels sprouts, cover and cook for 6 minutes, stirring occasionally.
+The Brussels sprouts will start to pan-sear (browning and softening).

 Video